yellokat/thesis-workspace/readme.md

 I manually search the web to find where the relevant papers were submitted to.

-<b>Search A</b> : 22 concrete method papers concerning mamba application in recommender systems were found in top 300 articles.
-Among those articles, 12 papers were accepted to significant journals and conferences.
+<b>Search A</b> : 21 concrete method papers concerning mamba application in recommender systems were found in top 300 articles.
+Among those articles, 11 papers were accepted to significant journals and conferences.

-<b>Search B</b> : 35 concrete method AI/ML research papers concerning mamba application in recommender systems were found in top 100 articles.
-Among those articles, 26 papers were accepted to significant journals and conferences.
+<b>Search B</b> : 33 concrete method AI/ML research papers concerning mamba application in recommender systems were found in top 100 articles.
+Among those articles, 21 papers were accepted to significant journals and conferences.

 Finally, paper lists from <b>Search A</b> and <b>Search B</b> are merged.
-After removing duplicate rows, a total of 39 papers featured concrete methods of mamba application in recommender systems.
-Among those 39 papers, 23 papers were accepted to recognized journals and conferences.
+After removing duplicate rows, a total of 38 papers featured concrete methods of mamba application in recommender systems.
+Among those 38, 22 papers were accepted to recognized journals and conferences.